BuffaloBorn/aws_cert/review_questions/ch12_Security_on_AWS.md

 after which the login fails.
 Which of the following is the cause of the failed login?

 - A. You are using the wrong private key.
-- B. The permissions for the private key are too insecure for the key to be trusted.
+- **B. The permissions for the private key are too insecure for the key to be trusted.**
 - C. A security group rule is blocking the connection.
 - D. A security group rule has not been associated with the private key.

+Answer: B

 14.Which of the following public identity providers are supported by Amazon Cognito Identity?